agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 years ago.
 This identified 4k households that "moved out of poverty" were asked what is the primary reason they got out of poverty.

-60.1% was denoted as due to individual initiative
-0.3% was denoted as due to NGO assistance
-(3.4% was denoted as dues to functioning of government)
+60.1% was denoted as due to individual initiative.
+0.3% was denoted as due to NGO assistance (3.4% was denoted as dues to functioning of government).

 [Source: pg7](https://www.cgdev.org/sites/default/files/alleviating-global-poverty-labor-mobility-direct-assistance-and-economic-growth.pdf)

-**Definition**: 2 orders smaller
+**Definition**: 2 orders smaller.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

 **Time**: 20 mins. (reading the paper to see if there is more info)

-**Note**: the author already notes that this is subject to all the subjectivity biases.
+**Note**: The author already notes that this is subject to all sorts of subjectivity biases.
+Nevertheless presents it.

 ---